Sumo: Professional sumo

 Professional sumo is organized by the Japan Sumo Association.
+It is called Ōzumō (大相撲, Grand Sumo).
 The members of the association, called oyakata, are all former wrestlers, and are the only people entitled to train new wrestlers.
 All professional wrestlers must be a member of a training stable (or heya) run by one of the oyakata, who is the stablemaster for the wrestlers under him.
 In 2007, 43 training stables hosted 660 wrestlers.

 To turn professional, wrestlers must have completed at least nine years of compulsory education and meet minimum height and weight requirements.
 In 1994, the Japanese Sumo Association required that all sumo wrestlers be a minimum 173 cm in height.
 This prompted 16-year-old Takeji Harada of Japan (who had failed six previous eligibility tests) to have four separate cosmetic surgeries over a period of 12 months to add an extra 15 cm of silicone to his scalp, which created a large, protruding bulge on his head.
 In response to this, the JSA stated that they would no longer accept aspiring wrestlers who surgically enhanced their height, citing health concerns.
 In 2019, The Japan Times reported that the height requirement was 167 cm, and the weight requirement was 67 kg, although they also claimed that a "blind eye" is turned for those "just shy" of the minimums.
+In 2023 the Sumo Association loosened the height and weight requirements, announcing that prospective recruits not meeting the minimums could still enter sumo by passing a physical fitness exam.

 All sumo wrestlers take wrestling names called shikona (四股名), which may or may not be related to their real names.
 Often, wrestlers have little choice in their names, which are given to them by their stablemasters, or by a supporter or family member who encouraged them into the sport.
 This is particularly true of foreign-born wrestlers.
 A wrestler may change his wrestling name during his career, with some changing theirs several times.

 Professional sumo wrestling has a strict hierarchy based on sporting merit.
 The wrestlers are ranked according to a system that dates back to the Edo period.
 They are promoted or demoted according to their performance in six official tournaments held throughout the year, which are called honbasho.
 A carefully prepared banzuke listing the full hierarchy is published two weeks prior to each sumo tournament.

 In addition to the professional tournaments, exhibition competitions are held at regular intervals every year in Japan, and roughly once every two years, the top-ranked wrestlers visit a foreign country for such exhibitions.
 None of these displays are taken into account in determining a wrestler's future rank.
 Rank is determined only by performance in grand sumo tournaments.